 Removed reference to Dropbox unlimited storage.

 pCloud and Dropbox are popular cloud storage services.
 One offers excellent security and a private encryption folder.
 The other provides many tools that support productivity and collaboration.
 Both are among the best in the cloud storage industry.
-Choosing between the two can be difficult, so we will help you by comparing pCloud vs Dropbox.
+Choosing between them can be difficult, so we’ll help by comparing pCloud vs Dropbox.

 pCloud brings more to cloud storage than an encryption folder.
 It supports different customers with affordable plans and has a dedicated media player.
 Dropbox has connections to popular third-party integrations, while also providing a suite of homegrown apps.
 We look at these features and more below.